 In 10 seasons, Robertson had a slash line of .230/.323/.342, with 346 hits, 151 RBIs and 200 runs scored.
 He hit 26 home runs and drew 202 walks, against 238 strikeouts.

 Robertson joined the family business – the Washington Senators – as an assistant to farm director Ossie Bleuge in 1953.
 His job entailed some scouting and regular travels to Washington’s farm teams.
 Clark Griffith died in 1955 at the age of 85, leaving the majority shares to his widow.
 Those eventually passed equally to Calvin and Thelma (Haynes) Griffith, the adopted children.
-He succeeded his father as team president, and she was the vice president.
-Sherry Robertson also received shares in the team, along with brothers James and William, who were executives on the team.
+Calvin succeeded his father as team president, and Thelma was the vice president.
+Sherry Robertson also received shares in the team, along with brothers James and William, who were executives as well.

 Robertson took on the role of farm director when Bleuge moved to controller.
 In doing so, he took over one of the smallest and least talented farm systems in baseball.
 The team cut two of its farm teams in 1958 in an attempt to give the remaining teams a better selection of players.
 They lost a team in Elmira, N.Y., after too many bad teams and bad players caused city officials to not renew the city’s agreement with the Senators.